Eribulin: Research

-Eribulin is being investigated for use in a variety of solid tumors, including breast cancer, non-small cell lung cancer, prostate cancer, brain cancer, cervical cancer, urothelial cancer, melanoma, solitary fibrous tumors, and various sarcomas.
+Eribulin is being investigated for use in a variety of cancer types as monotherapy or in combination with other agents.
+As of April, 2026, currently recruiting studies include various breast cancer subtypes, ovarian and uterine carcinosarcomas, melanoma, liposarcoma, leiomyosarcoma, various other sarcomas and pediatric solid tumors, and various other advanced solid tumor types.

 Two eribulin based products are in the research and development phase; a liposomal formulation and antibody drug combination therapy, both are for the treatment of solid tumors.
 The liposomal formulation of eribulin, E7389 liposomal, is in Phase I clinical trials.
 Preliminary in vivo experiments show a decrease in C(max) and a longer half-life with the liposomal formulation.
 The drug antibody eribulin combination therapy is a joint venture between Eisai and Merck.
 The clinical trials combine eribulin and pembrolizumab, a PD-1 inhibitor, for the treatment of breast cancer and other advanced cancers.